Why the Taxable Brokerage Account (Almost) Beats the Roth IRA in 2025

 If your taxable brokerage account’s portfolio value is >$4M, then your 2% dividend yield will be $80,000 alone.
 At that point, if the portfolio gets much larger, you’ll start paying 15% on the dividend income above $80,000.

-At that point, though, you’re starting to infringe on the rich people problems wherein nobody will feel bad for you, as your biggest issue is owing a few thousand dollars in taxes each year on your multi-million dollar fortune.
+At that point, you’re starting to infringe on the rich people problems wherein nobody will feel bad for you, as your biggest issue is owing a few thousand dollars in taxes each year on your multi-million dollar fortune.
 I think you’ll be just fine.

 What’s the benefit of using the taxable account instead?